-The Federal Railroad Administration (FRA) requires pipeline crossings under railroads to comply with design specifications such as, but not limited to, the following: installation of crossing is conducted by boring or jacking, if practicable; crossing occurs at a right angle, or as close thereto as possible, and not less than 45 degrees; pipeline is not placed within a culvert or within 100 feet of a railway bridge or other structure.
+1 The Federal Railroad Administration (FRA) requires pipeline crossings under railroads to comply with design specifications such as, but not limited to, the following: installation of crossing is conducted by boring or jacking, if practicable; crossing occurs at a right angle, or as close thereto as possible, and not less than 45 degrees; pipeline is not placed within a culvert or within 100 feet of a railway bridge or other structure.

-Crossing Calleguas Creek would be accomplished by installing the pipeline inside an existing vacant utility cell in the deck of the Upland Road bridge.
+2 Crossing Calleguas Creek would be accomplished by installing the pipeline inside an existing vacant utility cell in the deck of the Upland Road bridge.
 Coordination with the owner of the bridge, the City of Camarillo, has been initiated, including completing a structural analysis of the bridge to confirm the bridge has sufficient load capacity to carry the pipeline under full flow.

 Phases 3 and 4 would connect additional dischargers to the CRSMP.
-Discharges from these phases, as well as previously constructed phases, would intermingle and combine to create the effluent discharged through the ocean outfall.
+Phase 3 would include construction of a discharge station near the intersection of Santa Rosa Road and Hill Canyon Road in unincorporated Ventura County for a future CRSMP customer.
+This facility would consist of a flow meter located inside a subterranean vault, control cabinet, and associated appurtenances.
+Discharges from both Phases 3 and 4, as well as previously constructed phases, would intermingle and combine to create the effluent discharged through the ocean outfall.
 Effluent would be subject to existing NPDES constituent limits at the outfall.
 Prescribed sampling requirements in the NPDES permit necessitate weekly, monthly, quarterly, and semi-annual monitoring of effluent as well as monitoring of receiving water twice a year, monitoring of sediment every two years, and a biological monitoring study involving mussels that would occur once during the term of the permit.
-Additionally, while not required by the NPDES permit, Calleguas monitors the individual discharges quarterly for all effluent limit constituents except toxicity and radioactivity.
+Additionally, while not required by the NPDES permit, Calleguas monitors the individual discharges guarterly for all effluent limit constituents except toxicity and radioactivity.